Rishon LeZion: Ottoman period (1882–1900)

 In 1886, as Rishon LeZion's population of around 300 included several dozen children who required proper education, the Haviv elementary school was established in Rishon LeZion as the first modern school to teach exclusively in Hebrew.
 Dov Lubman Haviv taught there and Mordechai Lubman Haviv was an educational inspector.
-Eliezer Ben-Yehuda, the leading figure in the revival of Hebrew, was a teacher in Rishon LeZion.
+Eliezer Ben-Yehuda, the leading figure in the revival of Hebrew, was a teacher in Rishon LeZion, as was his colleague David Yudilovitz.
 In 1898, the first Hebrew kindergarten in the world was established by Esther (Shapira) Ginzburg a former student of the Haviv school.

 Naphtali Herz Imber, the later famed Hebrew language poet, lived in Rishon LeZion for a few years in the late 1880s.
 He recited his poem, Tikvahtenu, to eager ears.
 In 1887, Shmuel Cohen, a young resident of Rishon with a musical background, observed the emotional response of the local Jewish farmers to Imber's poem.
 Using his musical skill, he put the poem to music.
-Cohen's musical composition was an adaptation of a Moldavian/Romanian folk-song, "Carcul cu Boi" ("the Cart with Oxen").
-The catalyst of Cohen's musical adaptation facilitated the quick, enthusiastic spread of Imber's poem throughout all the Zionist communities of Palestine.
+Cohen's musical composition was an adaptation of a Moldavian/Romanian folk song, "Carul cu Boi" ("The Cart with Oxen").
+The catalyst of Cohen's musical adaptation facilitated the quick, enthusiastic spread of Imber's poem throughout all the Zionist communities of Mandatory Palestine.
 Within a short few years, it spread globally to pro-Zionist communities and organizations becoming the unofficial Zionist National Anthem.

 In 1933, at the 18th Zionist Congress in Prague, the Imber/Cohen Zionist National Anthem, formally adopted, was renamed the Hatikvah (The Hope).
 In November 2004, the State of Israel formally adopted Shmuel Cohen's 1887 musical adaptation to a newly shortened, modified version of Imber's poem, creating the modern Israeli National Anthem, the Hatikvah.

 In 1888, the medicine house, the baron's stables, and the baron's clerks house were built.
 In 1889 the building in which the Carmel-Mizrahi Winery is located was built.
 A telephone was added to the winery in 1891 and in 1898 electricity was installed.
 In 1890, a palm boulevard was planted in the location of the future city park.
 The Rishon LeZion orchestra was established in 1895.
 In 1898, the year Theodor Herzl visited the settlement, the city park (then the village park) was established and a water tower was built next to the well.

 A founder of Rishon LeZion was Joseph Feinberg the father of Dora Bloch.

 At the year of its founding in 1882, Rishon LeZion had a population of 150.
 In 1890, Rishon LeZion had a population of 359.
 Five years later, the figure had risen to 380, and by 1900, to 526.